 RE: SDIA Airport (20+ Yr.)
-Master Plan's Environmental Impact Report (EIR) The Port Authority's Plan to narrow part of Harbor Drive The plan to place the Nicklodian "Spongebob" resort hotel between the airport and Harbor drive immediately to the SE of the channel.
+Master Plan's Environmental Impact Report (EIR) The Port Authority's Plan to narrow part of Harbor Drive The plan to place the Nicklodian "Spongebob" resort hotel between the airport and

-Kevin,

-We have no evidence that these three projects are being looked at in concert with one another.
+Harbor drive immediately to the SE of the channel. ort an Kevin, - 7 We have no evidence that these three projects are being looked at in concert with one another.
 This is a disaster in the making if allowed to proceed as is.
 The Airport Authority has released their Draft EIR for the Master Plan expansion.
 It includes an immediate 10 gates and other improvements.
 They have also been discussing additional phases with 10 more gates to fully utilize the runway's maximum capacity, but that is not in the current Draft EIR.
-This new document is about 550 pages without the more time to evaluate this document.

-There is no way that any traffic studies have taken these three projects as one
+This new document is about 550 pages without the Addendum/Appendix.
+The public, both lay persons and professionals need more time to evaluate this document.
+8 There is no way that any traffic studies have taken these three projects as one with their total impacts.
+9